synthvoice

 Sketch

-Here are some crazy sketches I did over the course of the last couple of weeks:
+Here are some crazy sketches I did over the course of the last couple of weeks to brain storm what my synth might look like and what it could do.

 The first step was recording samples.
-My buddy Josh lent me his lil mic set up and I recorded some weird “body sounds” on my phone.
+My buddy Josh lent me his lil mic and I recorded some weird “body sounds” using my phone.
+This was kind of quick, and funny, and raw trying to figure out what parts of me made the most interesting sounds.

-Later on I realized that I needed the samples to be at the same volume for a better sound experience.
+Later on I realized that these samples weren’t at the same volume.
 I tried messing around with gain values in my code to amplify selected samples but I didn’t get the effect I was looking for.
 I downloaded Audacity which is a free and open-source audio tool and used the “loudness normalization” effect to get the samples all the same volume.

 This is where my circuit started